mempko/firestr/docs/quickstart.md

   * Open `firestr_0.6.dmg`

-  * Drag the Fire★!icon into `Applications`
+  * Drag the Fire★ icon into `Applications`

-  * Launch Fire★!from like any other app
+  * Launch Fire★ from like any other app

   * You should be asked to input a username and password

+  * The username and password is never sent to a server.

-  * Congratulations!
-You're running Fire★!
+  * Congratulations you're running Fire★!

 Ubuntu
 ------